andrewidianto12/mini-project/README.md

     - click "search"

 ### Features
-You can search pokemon by name and by type :
+You can search pokemon by name and by type:
-- search by pokemon name :
+- search pokemon details by name:
-  - id pokemon
+  - pokemon id
-  - type pokemon
+  - pokemon type
-  - height pokemon
+  - pokemon height
-  - weight pokemon
+  - pokemon weight
-  - abilities pokemon
+  - pokemon abilities

-- Pokemon by type
+- Pokemon type
-  - type information Pokemon (by search)
+  - type information:
     - Double Damage to pokemon type
     - Half Damage to pokemon type
     - no demage to pokemon type